SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-10-21-how-to-become-a-better-git.markdown

 ![src=]()

-Well I hope you found this little article useful, as usual if you have any comments or questions just post them below and I always try to answer every single one, even if you want to say it is a load of rubbish and that is not how you do it, I welcome different perspectives.&nbsp; This is just how I have been taught to do it from many a disgruntled admin who complained about my contributions (and No I am not naming names, i learned a lot from every negative)
+Well I hope you found this little article useful, as usual if you have any comments or questions just post them below and I always try to answer every single one, even if you want to say it is a load of rubbish and that is not how you do it, I welcome different perspectives.
+This is just how I have been taught to do it from many a disgruntled admin who complained about my contributions (and No I am not naming names, i learned a lot from every negative)

 I may follow up with a little article on being a project admin and accepting PR (pull requests) and how to test and merge them yourself if you are running a project, will just have to see.